slavaaaaaaaaaa/litter-controller/README.md

 Issue and pull request submissions are welcome.

+## Problem statement

+My wife and I dropped over 500$ on a [Litter Robot 3](https://www.litter-robot.com/litter-robot-3.html) nearly three years ago.
+For some reason we got the extra one year of warranty - without thinking that there's no way we'd be willing to pay for its return shipping.

+At first it was fine, but the logic has been in decline over the last year or so.
+Issues we've run into include but aren't limited to:

+- Blue light blinks: means the tray is full (but it's not).
+Cleaning the sensors may or may not help.
+Turning on and off may or may not help.
+- Yellow light blinks: something else is broken
+- Yellow light blinks very fast: anti-pinch logic is broken

+At some point, we realized it fails to cycle in the dark, when it turns on the blue illumination.
+I suspected a power issue but didn't have the time to look into it.
+Instead, I finalized this project.

+In the final assembly, it was apparent that the original Litter Robot power supply (15V 1A) may be at fault: it was unable to drive the motor when connected directly, while a random other one (12V 1A) had no issues in that arena.

 ## Usage

 1. Read [`Makefile`](Makefile) and make sure you know what you're running in these steps